 Even animals with greater similarity to humans, such as primates, have failed to predict what happens in humans.
 For example, monkeys treated with a therapeutic antibody (anti-CD28 monoclonal antibody TGN1412) did not predict the potentially fatal immune response that was triggered in humans.
 The scientific community has also recently concluded that research on chimpanzees, our closest genetic relative, is unnecessary and is being phased out.

-There is little consensus among researchers about what the “right” animal model to use is because there is no such thing.
-Often a model is chosen because it is convenient, inexpensive, easy to handle or has simply been used for a long time, not because it has successfully duplicated what happens in people.
+There is little consensus among researchers about what the “right” animal models to use is because there is no such thing.
+Often, animal models are chosen because they are convenient, inexpensive, easy to handle or have simply been used for a long time, not because they have successfully duplicated what happens in people.
 Different species—and strains within species for that matter—metabolize drugs and are affected by disease differently.
-No one model can accurately recapitulate the human condition because animals are not people.
+No animal models can accurately recapitulate the human condition because animals are not people.

 Just because humans have historically relied on animal experiments does not mean we need to continue to do so.
 Limitations with animal models are encouraging researchers to think outside of the box and develop enhanced research methodologies that focus on humans, not animals.

 How NAVS Helps

 NAVS advocates for better, more humane and human-relevant science through our financial support of the International Foundation for Ethical Research (IFER).
 IFER awards grants to scientists at the earliest stages of their careers who are interested in developing alternatives to the use of animal models in science.
 We also recognize the next generation of humane scientists with the NAVS Humane Science Award, presented at the Intel International Science and Engineering Fair.